swapmyvote/swapmyvote/README.md

-# Swap my Vote
+# Swap My Vote

-Swap my Vote is a platform which allows voters to find a partner to swap their vote with.
+Swap My Vote is a platform which allows voters to find a partner to swap their vote with.
 Rather than voting for their preferred minority party in a constituency where a tactical vote is necessary or worthwhile, a voter can find someone who will vote for their preferred party somewhere where that vote makes sense, even under First Past The Post.
 In return, they will vote for their partners preferred party as a tactical vote in their own constituency.

-Swap my Vote ran a successful project in both the 2015 and 2017 UK general elections at [www.swapmyvote.uk](https://www.swapmyvote.uk).
+Swap My Vote ran a successful project in both the 2015 and 2017 UK general elections at [www.swapmyvote.uk](https://www.swapmyvote.uk).

 In the interests of transparency, all of the code that we have written and used is available